Handmade Productions presents Tales and Trails: Threshold – Bringing the Light

 What is it?

-Working in partnership with communities and organisations across Calderdale we will create a series of magical and memorable walkabout performances.
-Inspired by local folklore and tales from across the borough, these performances will take place in the heart of communities, with audiences invited to participate in each event.
+Working in partnership with communities and organisations across Calderdale, we created a series of magical and memorable walkabout performances.
+Inspired by local folklore and tales from across the borough, these performances took place in the heart of communities, with audiences invited to participate in each event.

-Music and storytelling will be key to these intimate and illuminating performances throughout the streets and communities of Calderdale.
-Tales and Trails will be rooted in local traditions, people’s relationships with each other, lives that came before us and the distinct landscape we live in.
+Music and storytelling were key to these intimate and illuminating performances throughout the streets and communities of Calderdale.
+Tales and Trails was rooted in local traditions, people’s relationships with each other, lives that came before us, and the distinct landscape we lived in.

 Who with?

-The performances will be inspired by conversations and engagement with local residents in:
+The performances were inspired by conversations and engagement with local residents in:

 • Brighouse (Focus for Hope)